 There are additional tax benefits for gifts of certain types of property, including publicly traded shares, mutual fund shares, segregated fund units, ecological property and Canadian cultural property.
 Generally, the disposition of capital property would be subject to capital gains tax on any gain on the property.
-However, when publicly traded shares, for example, are donated to a registered charity, including a private foundation, there will be an elimination of the taxable capital gain on the appreciated value of the shares for income tax purposes and a partial reduction for AMT purposes.
-Effective January 1, 2024, for the purposes of AMT, the inclusion of capital gains realized on the donation of qualifying securities was increased from 0% to 30%.
+However, when publicly traded shares, for example, are donated to a registered charity, including a private foundation, any capital gain on the shares is eliminated.

 The donor is issued a tax receipt for the fair market value of the gift at the time of the donation.
-The donor may take advantage of the reduced inclusion rate on any capital gains realized on a gift of certain capital property.
+The donor may take advantage of the reduced inclusion rate of zero on any capital gains realized on a gift of certain capital property.
+For example, if the donor donates publicly traded shares with a cost base of \$100,000 and a fair market value of \$250,000, he or she would not report any taxable capital gains on the shares and the full \$250,000 would qualify for the donation credit.